-LAAC and VAAC meeting agendas and a list of members and supporting organizations for each group can be found starting on page 41 in Appendices.
-Community partners are listed on page 45 in Appendices.
+LAAC and VAAC meeting agendas and a list of members and supporting organizations for each group can be found starting on page 42 in Appendices.
+Community partners are listed on page 40 in Appendices.

-Voter Education Workshops for Language Communities §4005(a)(10)(I)(i)(VI)(ia)
+Voter Education Workshops for Language Communities §4005(a)(10)(l)(i)(VI)(ia)

-Following the final publication of the EAP, the Registrar's office will host voter education workshops to provide vote center and election information for Spanish which is Santa Cruz County's state required language.
+Following the final publication of the EAP, specifically during the week of May 23, the County Clerk/Elections office will host voter education workshops to provide vote center and election information for Spanish which is Santa Cruz County's state required language.

-Each workshop will include information about the vote center model, voting equipment overview/demonstration, language assistance services, ballot drop-off options, and methods to request translated election materials.
+These workshops will include information about the vote center model, voting equipment overview/demonstration, language assistance services, ballot drop-off options, and methods to request translated election materials.
 Information about the workshops will be announced at least 10 days in advance of the date and will be shared with the LAAC and language community organizations.